 Life Insurance Benefits

 - Obtain certified copies of the Death Certificate (can be ordered as soon as registered with the state).

 - Make copies of dated obituary notice.
-Some Life Insurance Companies ask for a copy.
+Some Life Insurance Companies may ask for a copy.

-- Check contents of safe deposit box.
+- Check contents of any safe deposit boxes.

 - Assemble all Life Insurance Policies.

 - Locate DD 214 Military Discharge Papers.
 Your funeral director will need a copy to schedule honors.

 - File for Fraternal, Union, and Association Benefits.

 - Transfer any house and/or car titles into your name.